dirtyvagabond/funnyplaces/README.md

 # About

 Funnyplaces is a Clojure client for Factual's API.
-It supports rich queries across Factual's U.S. Places, Crosswalk, and Crossref services.
+It supports rich queries across Factual's U.S. Places, Crosswalk, and Crossref, and Resolve services.

 Factual's [web-based API](http://developer.factual.com) offers: